git-create-devben/threaders/README.md

 # How to use Threaders

-To use Threaders, simply visit the website and enter your Thread username and password.
-Once you are logged in, you will be able to see a list of the most followed threads on Thread.
+To use Threaders, simply visit the website and  you will be able to see a list of the most followed threads on Thread.
 You can filter the list by topic or category, or search for specific threads.

 To save a thread as an image, click on the "Save as image" button next to the thread title.
 To share a thread on your Thread profile, click on the "Share" button next to the thread title.